NoraYounes/Amazon_Vine_Analysis/README.md

 ## Summary
 The results show that there is no positivity bias towards luggage reviews written by paid Vine members as only 47.62% of the reviews were rated as 5 stars, which is similiar to the percentage of 5-star unpaid reviews at 51.54%.
-To provide more insight on potential bias by paid reviewers, an additioanl analysis can be performed on the reviews that were considered helpful to determine if unpaid reviewers support reviews written by paid reviewers.
+To provide more insight on potential bias by paid reviewers, an additional analysis can be performed on the reviews that were considered helpful to determine if unpaid reviewers support reviews written by paid reviewers.